modu/website_grokit_ca/articles/construction/BestSoftwareEngineeringPractices/BestSoftwareEngineeringPractices.markdown

 - The pragmatic programmer
 - Principle of least surprise.
 - Python's PEP approach.
+- best so: alert early on issues, never swallow
+- best eng logging in nanespace, can change at compilation or dynamically
+- Concern about modules and dependencies
+- logging: in a namespace, levels plus event name so that it can be aggregated

 - [Agile Manifesto](http://agilemanifesto.org/)
 --> Robert C. Martin book about SOLID.
 --> Other people.

+- Magic is not good --- LOOK AT THAT, ONLY A LINE OF CODE!
+Compromise complexity, obscurity, less flexibility.

+- Dependency injection, micro-services : beware the buzzwords.
+Does it reduce complexity

 # Principles